 Chandra Frank is a PhD candidate and independent curator.
-She holds an MPhil in African Studies from the University of Cape Town and is currently a PhD candidate at Goldsmiths, University of London.
+She holds an MPhil in African Studies from the University of Cape Town and is currently a PhD candidate at Goldsmiths, University of London and guest lecturer at California State University in Los Angeles.

 Chandra’s work is focused on the Black, Migrant and Refugee women’s movement in the Netherlands during the 1980s.
 She explores the role of archives, transnational queer kinship, the making of feminist geology and the politics of pleasure.
 Chandra has taught on feminism, queerness, and popular culture and given lectures about her work internationally.